Personal Health Device Implementation Guide

 Scale-and-Range-SpecificationX.upper-absolute-value Observation.referenceRange.high.value

-Unit-Code.code Observation.referenceRange.high.code (as UCUM)
+Unit-Code.code Observation.referenceRange.high.code (as UCUM when available)

 Scale-and-Range-SpecificationX.lower-absolute-value Observation.referenceRange.low.value

-Unit-Code.code Observation.referenceRange.low.code (as UCUM)
+Unit-Code.code Observation.referenceRange.low.code (as UCUM when available)

 *noting that other scaling options are allowed.